ngrok/ngrok-python/README.md

 # Quickstart

 1. [Install `ngrok-python`](#installation)
 2. Export your [authtoken from the ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) in your terminal

-3. Add the following code to your application to establish connectivity via the [connect method](https://github.com/ngrok/ngrok-python/blob/main/examples/ngrok-connect-minimal.py) on port `9000` on `localhost`:
+3. Add the following code to your application to establish connectivity via the [connect method](https://github.com/ngrok/ngrok-python/blob/main/examples/ngrok-connect-minimal.py) through port `9000` on `localhost`:

     ```python
     # import ngrok python sdk